Create and submit an EMI scheme using auto-generated documents.

 Tax is incurred only on the value of the shares at the time of their award rather than at the time of exercise (at which their value may have risen).

-The following diagram helps demonstrate the main differences between EMI options, growth shares, unapproved options, and ordinary shares:
+The chart below outlines the main differences between EMI options, CSOP options, growth shares, unapproved options and ordinary shares.
+(Click to enlarge).

 Due to its requirements and tax advantages, an EMI share scheme is most attractive to UK-based SMEs seeking to share their success with a small to medium-sized team (under 250 employees).